rhlsinghal1ss/Mistral-7B/README.md

 ## Installation

-It is recommended to use `mistralai/Mistral-7B-Instruct-v0.3` with [mistral-inference](https://github.com/mistralai/mistral-inference)
+It is recommended to use `mistralai/Mistral-7B-Instruct-v0.3` with [mistral-inference](https://github.com/mistralai/mistral-inference).
+For HF transformers code snippets, please keep scrolling.

 ```
 pip install mistral_inference